 Figure 8 suggests a greater similarity among the busy period lengths distributions of the various systems.
-Again it is observed a great concentration in the lowest values although lesser that in Figure 7.
-But now the whole of them present one valley, although for different values.
+Again it is observed a great concentration in the lowest values, although lesser than in Figure 7.
+But now the whole of them present one valley, ocurring for different values.
 Still goes on observing a great disparity among the maximum values assumed by the busy period lengths.